 - Wicked Weasel: Inverted.
 Weasel is a courageous, selfless hero who is great at everything, pretty much the exact opposite of that trope's cowardly, self-centered sociopath that often has to resort to trickery and deceit to accomplish anything.
 This characterization of near-perfection serves primarily to set him up as the comedic Foil to I.R.
 Baboon.

-- Chaotic Stupid: In the earlier seasons when he was the antagonist.
+- Chaotic Stupid: In the earlier seasons when he was the antagonist, many conflicts were the result of his idiotic and ludicrous actions.

 - Deuteragonist: The main secondary focus.